intrepid-space-explorers/our-galaxy/group-agreement.md

 Daily review of progress/issues as a group at end of day.

+We will use snake case for our naming.

 ### Conflict management:

 Full transparency about potential issues.
 Discuss it even if it seems silly or small so that things don't turn into unexpectedly big deals.

 If someone needs to step away for *any* reason, all they have to do is say 'albatross' and take a break/step away absolutely no strings attached/no hard feeilngs.

-Jon has mediation/conflict resolution ecperience and has offered to help resolve anything that comes up.
+Jon has mediation/conflict resolution experience and has offered to help resolve anything that comes up.

 If we truely hit a stand still on what direction to go, we will decide with a game of ping-pong, winner get to decide.